 Climbing the great peaks can never be made entirely safe.
 For a trip to be an adventure, a certain amount of exposure, a degree of risk and even significant discomfort are all inevitable.

 The processes that interrupt the checkout process and distract the user from checking out are referred to as ‘friction’ – this needed to be minimised.
-Everyone‘s time is pressured but where information was known of a customer, it shouldn’t be asked twice
+Everyone’s time is pressured, so where information was known of a customer, it shouldn’t be asked twice

-Whilst the interface needed to be as simple as possible, there are many options which affect the final price – single room, departure point, trip extensions an so on.
-The customer, at all stages, needed to be aware both of what they needed to put on their credit card immediately and what would need to be paid before they set foot on the mountain.
+Whilst the interface needed to be as simple as possible, many options affect the final price – single room, departure point, trip extensions and so on.
+At all stages, the customer needed to be aware of both what they needed to put on their credit card immediately and what would need to be paid before they set foot on the mountain.

 No client we have ever worked with has such a demanding set of strictures to their booking.
 This required a sophisticated custom build.

-We couldn’t get rid of the “terms and conditions” step entirely, but we turned it into a part of the process, the styling matches the rest of the checkout and signposting is clear.
+We couldn’t eliminate the “terms and conditions” step entirely.
+But we turned it into a part of the process, the styling matches the rest of the checkout, and signposting is clear.
 The user knows why they are there, what they are there for and how it fits into the checkout.

-Before this update, a user would need to complete a registration form, validate their email address, login and then checkout – significant friction.
+Before this update, a user was required to: complete a registration form; validate their email address; log in … and then check out – significant friction.
 We built a form which could register a user as they checked out.

-If a user with a known email checks out, they are prompted for their password – if both can be validated, the checkout form is completed automatically (as far as possible) from the Jagged Globe database.
-Only a new user need work through the entire booking form – and even then only the once.
+If a user with a known email checks out, they are prompted for their password.
+If both can be validated, the checkout form is completed automatically (as far as possible) from the Jagged Globe database.
+Only a new user needs to work through the entire booking form – and even then, only the once.

 The user needs to acknowledge the information they are submitting and grant explicit permission for Jagged Globe to use it for both themselves and any other user for whom they book.